graphicsdesk/everything/README.md

 ## Future projects

 * Easy conversion of Google Docs text to code
-  * Retains archie format but converts paragraphs and links to HTML
+  * Retains archie format but converts paragraphs, styles, and links to HTML